 Bukhari 5:58:172 – Narrated Aisha: ‘Ashura was a day on which the tribe of Quraish used to fast in the pre-lslamic period of ignorance.
 The Prophet also used to fast on this day.
 So when he migrated to Medina, he fasted on it and ordered (the Muslims) to fast on it.
 When the fasting of Ramadan was enjoined, it became optional for the people to fast or not to fast on the day of Ashura.’

-The fasting for Ashura (10th of Muharram) originated from a Quraish Pagan practice.
+The fasting for Ashura (10th of Muharram) originated from a Quraish pagan practice.
 Ramadan fasting came later from Sabian tradition.
-Sabians are mentioned in several verses of the Quran [al-Baqarah 2:62], [al-Hajj 22:17] , [al-Maa’idah 5:69] along with Christians and Jewish.
-Sabians, a non-Muslim Iraqi tribe, believed in monotheism, observed fasting 30 days a year, and prayed 5 times a day.
+Sabians are mentioned in several verses of the Quran [al-Baqarah 2:62], [al-Hajj 22:17], [al-Maa’idah 5:69] along with Christians and Jewish.
+Sabians, a non-Muslim Iraqi tribe, believed in monotheism, observed a 30 day fast every year and prayed 5 times a day.

-Not only Ramadan fasting, other Pagan rituals were also Islamized.
-The Ka’aba in Mecca was a center of idol-worship.
+Not only Ramadan fasting but other Pagan rituals were also adapted by Islam.
+The Ka’aba in Mecca was a centre of idol-worship.
 360 idols were kept in the Ka’aba.
 According to Hadith Bukhari 3:43:658 Narrated Abdullah bin Masud: The Prophet entered Mecca and (at that time) there were three hundred-and-sixty idols around the Ka’aba.
 He started stabbing the idols with a stick he had in his hand and reciting: “Truth (Islam) has come and Falsehood (disbelief) has vanished.”

 Muslims in the 21st century believe that the Black Stone fell from the heaven during the era of Adam and Eve.
-They also believe that the stone was originally white, but it turned black because of absorbing human sins.
+They also believe that the stone was originally white but it turned black after absorbing human sins.

-Pre-Islamic Pagans prayed five times a day facing Mecca.
-Persian Zoroastrian tribe prayed five times a day too, in the direction of the Sun or fire temple.
-Before prayers, Zoroastrians cleaned themselves or practiced ablution.
-Ablution and the prayers for 5 times are not something Islam invented.
+Pre-Islamic pagans prayed five times a day facing Mecca.
+Persian Zoroastrian tribes prayed five times a day too, in the direction of the Sun or fire temple.
+Before prayers Zoroastrians cleaned themselves or practiced ablution.
+Ablution and the five prayers are not something Islam invented.
 The Hadith [Sahih Bukhari Book 8, no. 345] tells us that when Muhammad met Allah in heaven, Allah demanded 50 prayers per day.
-But with the help of Moses, Muhammad bargained with Allah and finally he was successful to reduce 50 prayers per day to 5 prayers per day.
+But with the help of Moses, Muhammad bargained with Allah and finally he was successful in reducing it from 50 to 5 prayers per day.
 Even the Quran (4:28) says, ‘God wishes to lighten your burden, for the human being is created weak’.

 During Hajj, Muslims walk between two mountains seven times.
 It is also a pre-Islamic practice.
-Let’s see what the Quran and the Hadith say about the special mountain walk.
+Let’s see what the Quran and the Hadith say about this special walk.

 Many non-Islamic Pagan rituals are now known as Islamic rituals.
-Pagan’s crescent moon: the symbol of the moon god, circumambulation, Ihram etc. were taken or stolen by Islam.
+The pagan crescent moon, the symbol of the moon god, circumambulation, Ihram etc. were taken or stolen by Islam.
 Muslims now begin their Ramadan fasting after seeing a crescent moon in the sky.
-Ramadan is a kind of a month-long food festival for Muslims.
+Ramadan is a sort of a month-long food festival for Muslims.
 It is supposed to be a month of sacrifice and Muslims are expected to eat less.
-But in reality, Muslims eat more in Ramadan than any other month.
-Some people call Ramadan the holy month of feasting, instead of the holy month of fasting.
-They make sense.
+But in reality Muslims eat more in Ramadan than any other month.
+Some people call Ramadan the holy month of feasting instead of the holy month of fasting.
+That makes more sense.

 There are some unscientific, nonsense verses in the Quran about Ramadan.